-Having a baby can be an exciting and scary time in your life.
-Since your primary focus is keeping your newborn safe and healthy, it’s understandable to worry about your baby’s well-being.
+Having a baby can be a very exciting time in your life.
+Because your primary focus is keeping your newborn safe and healthy, it’s understandable to worry about your baby’s well-being.

 If your baby’s skin appears dry or starts peeling in the weeks following birth, knowing what causes peeling might ease your worries.